PLC Ladder Programming Training Course

 Remote Terminal Unit (RTU) Configuration for Automation and Control Power Systems

-By the end of this training, participants will be equipped to:
+Upon completing this training, participants will be able to:

 Smart Robots for Developers

-In this instructor-led, live training, participants will explore various technologies, frameworks, and techniques for programming different types of mechanical Smart Robots.
-They will then apply this knowledge to complete their own Smart Robot projects.
+In this instructor-led, live training, participants will learn the different technologies, frameworks and techniques for programming different types of mechanical Smart Robots, then apply this knowledge to complete their own Smart Robot projects.

-The course is divided into four sections, each consisting of three days of lectures, discussions, and hands-on robot development in a live lab environment.
+The course is divided into 4 sections, each consisting of three days of lectures, discussions, and hands-on robot development in a live lab environment.
 Each section will conclude with a practical hands-on project to allow participants to practice and demonstrate their acquired knowledge.

 The target hardware for this course will be simulated in 3D through simulation software.
-The ROS (Robot Operating System) open-source framework, C++, and Python will be used for programming the robots.
+The ROS (Robot Operating System) open-source framework, C++ and Python will be used for programming the robots.

 By the end of this training, participants will be able to: